-Resolutions 4-16 concern the election or re-election of the Company's Directors.
+Resolutions 5-16 concern the election or re-election of the Company's Directors.
 All Directors are standing for election or re-election.
+(Ages of Directors are at the date of AGM.)

-In accordance with the UK Corporate Governance Code 2016 (the Code) all directors will stand for election or re-election at the AGM this year.
+In accordance with the UK Corporate Governance Code (the "Code") all directors will stand for election or re-election at the AGM this year.
 The Board is satisfied that it continues to maintain an appropriate balance of knowledge and skills and that all non-executive directors are independent in character and judgement.
-This follows a process of formal evaluation which confirms that each director makes an effective and valuable contribution to the Board and demonstrates commitment to the role.
-In line with the Code, Dr Han's re-appointment was subject to particular review and scrutiny for independence, given he has served on the Board for more than six years.
-Dr Han did not participate in this assessment.
+When considering independence, the Board takes into account the length of service of a nonexecutive director and the existence of any relationship or circumstances which may materially affect the judgement of a non-executive director, including relationships with any other director, members of the senior management or any substantial shareholder of the Company.
+This follows a process of formal evaluation which confirms that each director being proposed for election or re-election makes an effective and valuable contribution to the Board and demonstrates commitment to the role, and hence the Board is recommending each Director's election or re-election.

-Biographical details of our directors are set on pages 5 to 8 of this document.
+Biographical details of our directors, which indicate how each director contributes to the diversity of the Board, are set on pages 4 to 10 of this document.